Arhan-Baltes11/PTAO-ProjectTextAdventureOop/DeveloperCommentary.md

 With all those loops and constantly looping through large arrays, you'd expect performance to drop by a lot.
 It didn't, surprisingly, and I haven't tried to optimize it ever since.

 As for `Locations.json`, I estimated that the amount of characters is around 30000 characters, with 1508 lines of code.
 When you have to meticulously check each object

+## Coordinates

+So, when you're actually going to look at coordinates structure, you'd think that going north will increase the value of the Y axis.
+Well... no, not in this case.
+The problem was with how I originally drew the map, with the y axis going up to down, so up would mean a lower value, and down would be a lower value.
+When I realized that, it was too late to make a change for the project, as I was already starved for time.

+Still, somewhere in the future (This was written in 22/03/2024, this bullet point may be removed when the coordinates are changed), I think I can relook and painstakingly change the way the coordinates are written in `WriteLocation.java`.